Online Algorithms with Unreliable Guidance: Online Bipartite Matching

+As in prior work~\cite{DBLP:conf/stoc/KarpVV90,DBLP:journals/sigact/BirnbaumM08}, we restrict to graphs admitting a \emph{perfect matching}: this ensures positive matching probabilities and fixes the optimal payoff at $n$ (for a graph with $2n$ nodes).
+In the prediction-free setting this is natural since Ranking's worst cases are perfect-matching graphs.
+This assumption is no more true in the OAG model --- bad guidance could in principle make other graphs harder for $\bipalg$---but our first claim~(\autoref{lem:node-removal}) shows that perfect-matching graphs remain worst cases provided that bad guidance plays optimally to minimize our anytime competitive ratio.
+We assume henceforth that $G$ admits a perfect matching, with $n = |V| = |U|$.

-\begin{lemma}[Node Removal] Assume there exists a node $x \in U \cup V$ that is not matched by the maximum matching $M^{*}$.
-Then define $G'$ the graph $G$ where $x$ was removed.
-The expected competitive ratio of $\bipAlg$ on $G'$ is no greater that the expected competitive ratio on $G$. \end{lemma}
+\begin{restatable}[Node Removal]{lemma}{lemNodeRemoval} Fix a graph $G$, an arrival order $\pi$.
+Let $\mathcal{G}^{\text{bad}}$ be the bad function that minimizes the expected competitive ratio of $\bipalg$ in this context.
+Assume there exists a node $x \in U \cup V$ that is not matched by the maximum matching $M^{*}$ and define $G'$ the graph $G$ where $x$ was removed.
+Then there exists a bad guidance so that the expected competitive ratio of $\bipalg$ on $G'$ is no greater that the expected competitive ratio on $G$. \end{restatable} \begin{proof} Proof in Appendix~(\autoref{sub:appendix-proof-node-removal}). \end{proof}